harshvardhaniimi/personal-website/content/notes/2022-02-03-some-r-functions-et-al/index.md

 tags: []
 ---

+On one fine day when I have enough time, they'll all be wrapped into a package hosted on my Github.
+Until then, this page in their home.

 ## Show in Excel

 This function opens the data frame in Excel.
 Original credits to [Bruno Rodrigues](https://twitter.com/brodriguesco/status/1447468259725434886?s=20&t=CfH_SqI_DExZBaLKuSvZxA).